mohanapriya1994/ContentConceptsData/services/business_proposal.md

     {
       id: 2,
       question: "Is my information secure with you?",
-      answer: "We can edit as per two English language styles – American English and British English.
-You can choose your preferred language style in the online submission form."
+      answer: "We can edit as per two English language styles – American English and British English."
     }
   ]
 }
 key: "business_proposal"
 parentType: "business"
 ---

+Congratulations!
+Since you are here, you should be serious and sincere about your business proposal.
+And that’s a good start.

+Most often business proposals are a collaborative work and hence the language is inconsistent, complex and vary in tone.

+Our Business Proposal Editors are here to help you create wining proposals that are easy to read and written to the point.

+Editing a business proposal is more than just checking for English language and proposal structure.
+Here is what our Business Proposal Editing service will do: